 Welcome to Court Bank Farm

-Court Bank Farm the British Horse Society approved equestrian centre and livery yard is owned by Andy and Viv Newton who live onsite near the main stable yards.
+Court Bank Farm the British Horse Society approved DIY livery yard is owned by Andy and Viv Newton who live onsite near the main stable yard.
 They have lived in the local area for all their lives and moved to the village of Cannock Wood in Staffordshire over 20 years ago with their family.

-Viv has been around horses and ponies for her whole life and currently owns a thoroughbred called Glencoe.
+Viv has been around horses and ponies for her whole life and currently owns a thoroughbred called Glencoe and a Shetland for the Grand children called Mischief.
 She competes in dressage competitions and hunter trials and also enjoys hacking around the farm and surrounding areas.

 Andy has always played an active part in grooming for Viv at competitions and helping her look after the horses, in his own words ‘a happy wife is a happy life’.